MindTheGap-ERC/DarwinCAT/README.md

 ## Description

-App to visualize the effect of carbonate stratigraphy on trait evolution
+A web application to experiment and visualize how evolution is distorted by the geological record, focusing on carbonate platforms.

 ## Authors